Springtime with Roo: Plot

-Tigger returns to the present and informs his friends of the reason behind Rabbit's banning of Easter, causing Roo to sympathize with Rabbit.
-Meanwhile, Rabbit also returns to the present, but the Narrator purposefully stops on the wrong page, where Rabbit finds Kanga and Roo's house and overhears Roo stating his wish to cheer Rabbit up, though this fails to change Rabbit's mind.
-Frustrated with Rabbit's stubbornness, the Narrator transports him to the future, where Rabbit's Spring Cleaning Day celebration has been organized just as he wanted.
-However, Rabbit is horrified to learn that all of his friends have left the Hundred Acre Wood, causing him to realize the consequences of his selfishness.
+Tigger returns to the present and informs his friends of the reason behind Rabbit's banning of Easter, causing Roo to sympathize with Rabbit, and the others to try brainstorming a way to encourage Rabbit to rejoin the holiday.
+Meanwhile, Rabbit also returns to the present, but the Narrator purposefully stops on the wrong page, where Rabbit finds Kanga and Roo's house and overhears Roo stating his wish to cheer Rabbit up, though this fails to change his mind.

+Exasperated, the Narrator wakes Rabbit that night and transports him to the future of the Hundred Acre Wood, where Rabbit's Spring Cleaning Day celebration has been organised just as he wanted.
+Yet, Rabbit discovers that all of his friends have moved away when he finds their homes empty and abanonded.
+When Rabbit questions why they would leave him, the Narrator reminds Rabbit of his previous self-entered outbursts, and now he can truly have things "his way."
+Realising the consequences of his selfishness, Rabbit tries to fix his mistake by allowing Easter to be celebrated again, only to discover that the Easter supplies are all gone.

-Rabbit wakes up the next morning to realize that the events were just a dream and that he still has a chance to change the future.
-Meanwhile, Roo decides to cheer Rabbit up by repairing his Easter hat, which the latter had damaged yesterday in his frustration.
-While Roo and his friends work on their surprise, Rabbit arrives at Roo's house to reveal that he has prepared a bigger and better Easter celebration, thrilling everyone as they all participate in the festivities.
+Rabbit wakes up the next morning to realize that the events were only a dream and that he still has a chance to change the future.
+Meanwhile, Roo decides to cheer Rabbit up by repairing his Easter hat, which Rabbit had damaged yesterday in his frustration.
+While Roo and his friends work on their surprise, Rabbit arrives at Roo's house to cheekily reveal that he has prepared a bigger and better Easter celebration.
+Also proving that he's willing to adjust to different modes of fun by Roo's example, everyone resumes the festivities and Roo gives Rabbit his Easter hat, thus returning to Rabbit his role as the Easter Bunny.